ika-rwth-aachen/omega_format/README.md

 # ![](./omega_format/visualization/ui/icon.svg) OMEGA Format - Python Library
 This module is developed by [ika - RWTH Aachen](https://www.ika.rwth-aachen.de/de/) as a contribution to the [VVM](https://www.vvm-projekt.de/projekt) project which aims to develop test procedures and to provide frameworks and methods for the safety verification of automated vehicles.
 VVM is working on the use case of Urban Intersections and focuses on driving functions up to full automation of vehicles (SAE Level 4 and 5).

 As part of the project a data format for storing reference and perception data from pilotings, test drives and simulation in urban traffic is developed.
-This module enables the creation, reading and visualization of data conforming to this data format.
+This module enables the creation, and visualization of data conforming to this data format.
 Additionally, it can check files for conformance and perform basic sanity checks on the data.

 # Data Format